mmaulwurff/target-spy/README.md

 CthulhuInACan, Someone64, Major Cooke, and ProydohaRupert for ideas, feature suggestions, and bug reports.
 * Silentdarkness12 and Zhs2 for testing netplay.
+* Gutawer for [Gutamatics](https://gitlab.com/Gutawer/gzdoom-gutamatics).
+It was used in previous versions.

 ## Info